hapina/GraphDBTest/README.md

 # Graph Database Test
-Set of tools for performing experiments with graph databases.
+Testing tool of graph databases.

 ## Prepare environment:
- * `$ cd GraphDBTest` - all commands call from main directory
+ * `$ cd GraphDBTest` - all commands must be called from the main directory
  * `$ ./install.sh` - install environment

 ## Install and run graph database:
-Environment supports only some graph database, use help for more information.
+Environment supports only selected graph databases, use help for more information.
 * `$ invoke install --database <database>` - installation of a graph database
 * `$ inv install -d <database>` - short version of the installation command above
 * `$ invoke --help install` - more info